kumar-cherry/harness-auth-server/README.md

 bash$ sbt harnessAuthCommon/publish-local
 ```

 This will put harness dependencies in the local .ivy2 cache so when you build harness you will not get missing dependencies.
+Harness does not need to run with the harness-auth-server (when not using authentication) but does have dependencies on the client API supplied by this build.